warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 ### Adiabatic evolution {#adiabatic}

-{% annotate How do I learn this myself and explain it well?
-Scott Aaronson's textbook has an explanation and I have a few bookmarked.
-Also I can try using the lecture in C191. %}

 A mysterious result in quantum mechanics is the *adiabatic theorem*.
 To quote [Wikipedia](https://en.wikipedia.org/wiki/Adiabatic_theorem): "A physical system remains in its instantaneous eigenstate if a given *pertubation* is